Taskmaster Australia: Series 5 (2026)

-Series 6 (2026)
+Series 6 (2027)

 The studio elements of the sixth series were recorded at NEP studios Sydney from 13 to 17 October 2025.
+The contestants featured this series are Charlie Pickering, Frankie McNair, Shane Jacobson, Tom Walker and Urzila Carlson.

 Reception

 Critical reception

 Reviewing the first season, The Age praised that the third episode saw the series "continue to settle in nicely", largely in the style of the British version.
 The reviewer noted that Gleeson—"a cheerful, friendly-looking chap who has built a career on telling people they suck"—has a different Taskmaster personality to British host Greg Davies.